awsdocs/amazon-athena-user-guide/doc_source/hive-metastore-iam-access.md

 +  [Example Policy to Allow an IAM Principal to Create an Athena Data Connector for External Hive Metastore](#hive-creating-iam)

 **Example – Allow an IAM Principal to Query Data Using Athena Data Connector for External Hive Metastore**
-The following policy is attached to IAM principals in addition to the [AmazonAthenaFullAccess Managed Policy](amazonathenafullaccess-managed-policy.md), which grants full access to Athena actions\.
+The following policy is attached to IAM principals in addition to the [AWS managed policy: AmazonAthenaFullAccess](managed-policies.md#amazonathenafullaccess-managed-policy), which grants full access to Athena actions\.

 ```
 {